SciML/JumpProcesses.jl/docs/src/tutorials/simple_poisson_process.md

 specifies which sampling algorithm, called an aggregator in JumpProcesses, to use for determining next jump times (and in the case of multiple possible jumps the next jump type).
-We call them aggregators because these algorithms are methods for aggregating a set of jumps to determine the next jump time.
+We call them aggregators because these algorithms are methods for aggregating a set of jumps to determine the next jump time and type.
 Here we use the classical `Direct` method, proposed by Gillespie in the chemical reaction context, but going back to earlier work by Doob and others (and also known as Kinetic Monte Carlo in the physics literature)